-Enterprise Architect provides a rich set of more than 80 Perspectives built directly into the application, which have been crafted to align with the multitude of roles that modelers perform; these Perspectives are grouped into Sets that make finding the right Perspective quick and easy, and include:
+Enterprise Architect provides a rich set of more than eighty Perspectives built directly into the application, which have been crafted to align with the multitude of roles that modelers perform; these Perspectives are grouped into Sets that make finding the right Perspective quick and easy, and include:

-- Business sets for Strategy, BPMN, Business Analysis and more, helping the business user focus on their current task
+- Business Sets for Strategy, BPMN, Business Analysis and more, helping the business user focus on their current task

 - SysML, MBSE, Software, Simulation and others, for the Systems Engineer and Software Engineer

-- ArchiMate, TOGAF, Zachman Framework and GRA-UML, version-specific sets that provide the most common tools for the needs of Enterprise Architects
+- ArchiMate, TOGAF, Zachman Framework and GRA-UML, version-specific Sets that provide the most common tools for the needs of Enterprise Architects

 - SPEM, Process Guidance and MDG Technology Builder for Project Managers